 In general, the first feels more like having a play in a mountain gym of wires, ladders and metal spikes.
 The second feels more like part of a bigger expedition and the via ferrata is almost incidental.
 It’s great fun, but you have to do it to get where you need to go.

-You might also like to bring some gloves (or fingerless gloves in summer) to protect your hands from the metal wire.
+Those are your main three items, alongside normal clothing you'd be wearing in the mountains.
+For those who want to look like pros, you might also like to bring some gloves (or fingerless gloves in summer) to protect your hands from the metal wire.
 It’s a pretty thick wire, so you won’t get cut or anything, but it can make your hands hurt after long sessions.

 Do I need any previous experience?